 At the end of the internship, the DCT forwards the Internship Completion letter from the internship site to the Graduate Program Assistant in The Department of Psychology.
 This letter is required for graduation and must be filed in their student record in the Department of Psychology.
-Importantly, the Associate DCT meets with all students applying to internship during the summer and fall before applications are due to review these procedures and assist in the application process.
+Importantly, the DCT or aDCT holds a regular meeting for all students applying to internship during the summer and fall before applications are due to review these procedures and assist in the application process.